-In the discussion that follows, the percentages of respondents affirming characteristics of their college or university are reported for the FSA survey rather than the percentage of institutions exhibiting the characteristic.
-This is the case for the FSA survey since, as noted above, there were 403 usable responses which came from a minimum of 44 institutions.
-Approximately one-fourth of the respondents, 99 out of 403, could not be identified with a home institution although 96 of them were submitted from within the seven-state region and from communities where HSIs were located or very near those communities.
+In the discussion that follows, all data came from Hispanic-Serving Institutions.
+The percentages of respondents affirming characteristics of their college or university or agreeing with a prompt are reported rather than the percentage of institutions exhibiting the characteristic or at which the prompt was affirmed.
+This is the case for the FSA survey since, as noted above, there were 393 usable responses that come from a minimum of 44 institutions.
+Approximately one-fourth of the respondents, 99 out of 393, could not be identified with a home institution although 96 of them were submitted from within the seven-state region and from communities where HSIs were located or very near those communities.

+Estimating a total number of institutions represented based on the FSA figures, it appears that as many as 60 institutions could have been represented.
+That would mean an average of over six respondents per institution rather than one per institution, with the known range of responses per institution extending from one up to 77.
 Even when limited to the institutions that could be identified, responses were received from a substantial proportion of the HSIs to which the survey was sent.
 Forty-four colleges and universities represents 37% of the 119 HSIs in the region as of 2016.
 The student data sets also represent the opinions and experiences of the individuals responding and were not disaggregated to report findings specific to each of the 14 colleges and universities represented in the 2018 data set or the three in the 2019 data set.